leilahojat/leilahojat/content/authors/admin/_index.md

 My personal interests include sustainability, social and economic justice, animal and environmental advocacy, mindfulness, and self-care.
 I enjoy all things concerning cats and crafts.

-I love connecting with others with similar interests, so please feel free to reach out to connect on any of these topics!
+I love connecting with others with similar interests, so please feel free to contact me about any of these topics!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_12_20.pdf" "newtab" >}}CV{{< /staticref >}}.